PySimpleGUI/DocsCleanup/Home tab/4_Release_notes.md

 | 3.01.01 | Sept 10, 2018 - Menus! (sort of a big deal)
 | 3.01.02 | Step 11, 2018 - All Element.Update functions have a `disabled` parameter so they can be disabled.
 Renamed some parameters in Update function (sorry if I broke your code), fix for bug in Image.Update.
 Wasn't setting size correctly, changed grab_anywhere logic again,added grab anywhere option to PupupGetText (assumes disabled)
 | 3.02.00 | Sept 14, 2018 - New Table Element (Beta release), MsgBox removed entirely, font setting for InputText Element, **packing change** risky change that allows some Elements to be resized,removed command parameter from Menu Element, new function names for ReadNonBlocking (Finalize, PreRead), change to text element autosizing and wrapping (yet again), lots of parameter additions to Popup functions (colors, etc).
-| 3.03.00 | New feature - One Line Progress Meters, new display_row_numbers for Table Element, fixed bug in EasyProgresssMeters (function will soon go away), OneLine and Easy progress meters set to grab anywhere but can be turned off.
+| 3.03.00 | New feature - One Line Progress Meters, new display_row_numbers for Table Element, fixed bug in EasyProgressMeters (function will soon go away), OneLine and Easy progress meters set to grab anywhere but can be turned off.
 | 03,04.00 | Sept 18, 2018 - New features - Graph Element, Frame Element, more settings exposed to Popup calls.
 See notes below for more.
 | 03.04.01 | Sept 18, 2018 - See release notes
 | 03.05.00 | Sept 20, 2018 - See release notes